Polihale Coast Beach

 Here are some essential tips to make the most of your visit:

-- The best time of year to visit Polihale Beach is from April through October, when the waters are calmer and the sunnier days make for more comfortable afternoons at the beach.
+- The best time of year to visit Polihale Beach is April through October when the waters are calmer and the sunnier days make for more comfortable afternoons at the beach.

 - Polihale is not a 'swimmable' beach due to dangerous surf and powerful rip currents; however, it is excellent for long walks and picnics.